IslamAlsawaftah/reading-notes/RazorPages.md

 1- The Required and MinimumLength attributes indicate that a property must have a value, but nothing prevents a user from entering white space to satisfy this validation.

 2- The RegularExpression attribute is used to limit what characters can be input.
-In the preceding code, "Genre"

 Must only use letters.

 The first letter is required to be uppercase.
 White space, numbers, and special characters are not allowed.

-3- The RegularExpression "Rating"
+3- The RegularExpression Rating

 Requires that the first character be an uppercase letter.